openmrs/openmrs-contrib-rest-api-docs/Provider/provider_attribute_type.md

 ### Delete a provider attribute type

 * Delete or Retire a provider attribute type by its UUID.
 Returns a `404 Not Found` status if the provider attribute type not exists.
-If the user not logged in to  perform this action, a `401 Unauthorized` status returned.
+If user not authenticated or the authenticated user does not have appropriate permissions, a 401 Unauthorized status is returned.

     #### Query Parameters